© Loubert S Suddaby. All Rights Reserved.

 Sonnet 78

-When acrid tribulations had me bound;
+When acrid tribulations held me bound;

 Your silent absence stifling like a pall.

-Hardly capricious, honest through and through;
+Stalwart, bold, unshaken through and through;

-Where trust and kindness sure would never end
+Where trust and kindness sure would never end—

 © Loubert S Suddaby.
 All Rights Reserved.